Skip to content

 Dataset

-This guide uses the carts.json dataset from DummyJSON (opens in a new tab).
+The remainder of this guide uses the carts.json dataset from DummyJSON (opens in a new tab).
 This contains information about 20 shopping carts, with each cart containing five products.
 The dataset also includes information about each product’s name, price, discount, and quantity bought.

 Importing Data